Jeju City: History

 The area of the city has played a central role in Jeju since before recorded history.
 The Samseonghyeol, holes from which the three ancestors of the Jeju people are said to have come, are located in downtown Jeju City.

+During the Japanese rule of Korea, Jeju was renamed to Saishū.

 The city has grown quite rapidly since the 1970s.
 Shin Jeju (신제주), or "new Jeju", was created some decades ago, up the hill from the airport and houses many government buildings.
 The thatched roof buildings that were common throughout the city until the 1970s are gradually disappearing.

 The city was separated from Bukjeju County in 1955.
 However, in 2005 Jeju Province voters approved a proposal to merge the city with Bukjeju County, also merging Seogwipo with Namjeju County to create two large cities directly administered by the province.
 That change was put into effect in July 2006.

 In 2012 Sang-Oh Kim became mayor; he was formerly the Jeju regional president of National Agricultural Cooperative Federation.

 Transportation

 Jeju City is the principal transportation center for Jeju Province.
-It is home to the island's sole airport, Jeju International Airport; the Jeju-Seoul route is the world's busiest airline route.
+It is home to the island's sole airport, Jeju International Airport.
+The Jeju-Seoul route is the world's busiest air route with more than 100 flights per day.

 In addition, its port is the largest on the island, serving the great majority of passenger and cargo vessels that visit the island.
 It also stands at the center of the island's road network.
 To travel throughout the city and island, various buses are available.
 A bus ride from Jeju City to Seogwipo (the second largest city on the island) is typically an hour.